Academics

 • Work to make the best grades possible as you begin your senior year.

-• Meet with your college counselors early and often.
+• Meet with your college counselor early and often.

 • Attend required senior class college counseling meetings and workshops.